EDUCATIONAL: Commonly Asked Questions

 Perfection is sometimes difficult to achieve, especially in dealing with the complexities of the escrow, the desires of the parties and other matters that are sometimes far beyond the control of the escrow officer.
 It is human nature to error on occasion, but your escrow officer has the background, training, education, support and systems in place necessary in order to accomplish the objectives of the escrow instructions.

 In the event you have any problems in the handling of your escrow, you should first contact the escrow officer.
 If your problem is not resolved, you should next contact the management or owner of the company.
-If the matter requires additional attention, you can call the proper regulatory agency.
+If the matter requires additional attention, you can call the proper regulatory agency.- What is

 A title is the foundation of property ownership.
 The document which gives evidence of ownership of a property.
 Also indicates the rights of ownership and possession and use of the property.